LenneDalben/StardewValleyModsGPL/Artisan Equipment for Sale/[STF] Artisan Equipment for Sale/Artisan Equipment for Sale Readme.txt

                  Marlon
 |   Machine        | Purchase Price | Requirements
+Bone Mill          |      2180      | Learn recipe, and if using Befriend Marlon and Gunther, Stardew Valley Expanded (SVE) or Make Marlon Real, 3 hearts with Marlon.
-Slime Egg-Press    |      8000      | Learn recipe, and if using Befriend Marlon and Gunther or Stardew Valley Expanded (SVE), 6 hearts with Marlon.
-If you're not using either of those mods, then getting to the bottom of the mines once
+Slime Egg-Press    |      8000      | Learn recipe, and if using Befriend Marlon and Gunther, Stardew Valley Expanded (SVE) or Make Marlon Real, 6 hearts with Marlon.
+If you're not using any of those mods, then getting to the bottom of the mines once
-Slime Incubator    |     20000      | Learn recipe, and if using Befriend Marlon and Gunther or Stardew Valley Expanded (SVE), 7 hearts with Marlon.
-If you're not using either of those mods, then getting to the bottom of the mines once
+Slime Incubator    |     20000      | Learn recipe, and if using Befriend Marlon and Gunther, Stardew Valley Expanded (SVE) or Make Marlon Real, 7 hearts with Marlon.
+If you're not using any of those mods, then getting to the bottom of the mines once

                  Marnie
 |   Machine        | Purchase Price | Requirements
 Mayonnaise Machine |      6630      | Learn recipe and 4 hearts with Marnie
 Cheese Press       |      8300      | Learn recipe and 5 hearts with Marnie
 Loom               |      3200      | Learn recipe and 7 hearts with Marnie
+Ostrich Incubator  |      26600     | Learn recipe and 9 hearts with Marnie

                  Pierre
 |   Machine        | Purchase Price | Requirements
 Quality Sprinkler  |      3500      | Learn recipe and 3 hearts with Pierre
 Seed Maker         |     10000      | Learn recipe and 5 hearts with Pierre
+Solar Panel        |     30500      | Learn recipe and 9 hearts with Pierre

                  Robin
 |   Machine        | Purchase Price | Requirements